dmolitor/beautiful-jekyll/_posts/2021-04-30-parallel-vectorization-in-r.md

 mapply(sum, a, b)
 #> [1] 3 7
 ```
-As you can see, this acheives the behavior that applying the `Vectorize` function acheived.
+As you can see, this mimicks the behavior that applying the `Vectorize` function acheived.
 This is because `Vectorize` is basically a user-friendly wrapper
 around `base::mapply`.
 Thankfully, the [future.apply](https://cran.r-project.org/web/packages/future.apply/vignettes/future.apply-1-overview.html) package has
 implemented parallel versions of all the base-R \*apply() functions, so all we need to do is replace the `base::mapply` call with `future.apply::future_mapply`!
 ```r